uvapl/uva-prog-physics/10 Workshops/20 Week 3/20 Exercises.md

 * Have you written at least three tests to show the program is correct, or even more tests if the problem prescribes this?
 * Do the tests give the expected output?

+When you are done, make sure you have answered all exercise questions, and submit your files at the submit tab.
+Check if you can perform the tasks in the summary below.
+If you have time left, take a go at the
+Hacker edition :-)

+### Summary

+At the end of this week, you should be able to perform the following tasks.
+If you do not understand what is meant by the following tasks or cannot perform them, have another look at the exercises, or ask an assistant to help you out.

+* Define functions at the top of your file and call them in your main code.
+* Return a value or variable from your function and print the result.
+* Use the result of a function in a computation.
+* Use arguments in a function.
+* Test a function using test cases.
+* Import and use functions from modules.
+* Write functions for common tasks (e.g. abs,sum,max,position).
+* Generate a random integer.
+* Perform the same task a number of times using a loop.
+* Keep track of a single sum variable in a for loop.
+* Use indices to select parts of strings.
+* Use the matplotlib module to plot one or more functions or lists of values.
+* Change the layout and labeling of your plot.
+* Create a list of non-integer values.
+* Make a histogram.